thwbecker/interact/README.md

                           "-ksp_type fgmres -pc_type jacobi -ksp_max_it 10000 -ksp_rtol 1.0e-8".
       Check the makefile for other solver options and MPI settings.
       When running a one-step computation, will also compute stress fields in parallel.
+      The code can interface with HTOOLS, H2OPUS, HACApK and HMMVP H matrix packages.

 (1) The fault geometry is input via the file "geom.in",
     a list of fault patches.